Scrutiny

 Leeds LS1 2DE

-You can also write directly to the Chair and Members of the committee.
+You can also contact the Chair and Members of the committee directly.

-Our Scrutiny Committee seeks to work closely with counterparts at partner councils on areas of mutual interest.
+Our Scrutiny Committee seeks to work closely with counterpart scrutiny committees at partner councils on areas of mutual interest.

 You can read more about scrutiny at our partner councils on their webpages: